spdskatr/doingmybest/content/posts/datathon.md

 cover = ""
 tags = ["coding", "ml"]
 keywords = ["", ""]
-description = ""
-showFullContent = false
-readingTime = 10
+description = "Our first breakthrough during a data science contest was realising that our machine learning models were performing way too well." showFullContent = false readingTime = 15
 +++

+(If you just want to see the report we had written, [here it is](/datathon/Datathon_Report.pdf).)

 From the 7th to the 13th of March, I was part of a team of Cambridge first year students who participated in the Europe Datathon for the [Citadel Data Open 2022](https://www.citadel.com/careers/the-data-open/).
 The datathon, organised by Correlation One and Citadel, was a week-long competition in which we were given a large dataset to analyse.
 Teams were expected to formulate a research question, process the data and present the findings in a report by the end of the week.

 After receiving an invite from Junhua to team up for this datathon along with Sherman and Wilson, I thought of this datathon as simply a fun opportunity to gain some more experience with data science tools in Python.
 After all, I had never used these tools in the wild before.

-As a team of first-year students, we had no expectation of doing well at all in this competition.
-We were up against third-years and even Masters students, after all.

-Since everyone worked on a different part of the report, it would be impossible for me to cover everyone's experience.
-As such, I want to focus on what I took away from the process.
+There was one specific day of the datathon in which we had made our first breakthrough.

 # Something's not quite right

 It was the fourth day of the datathon.
-With our primitive tools, we had not found anything in the dataset that correlated with the lateness of an order.
+We were investigating potential factors that lead to a late shipping order.
+With our primitive tools, we had not found anything within the provided dataset.

 Junhua had the idea of training a machine learning model on the remaining rows of the dataset to predict whether an order would arrive late.
 We did not have to have the model be highly accurate; all the models had to do was to provide us with a launchpad from which we could more efficiently explore correlations in the data.